Exporting coffee to Germany

 - See the list of UTZ registered coffee actors in Germany to identify interesting players learn who is certified and thus qualified to buy your UTZ-certified coffee.

 - Search for a certification body whose standards are recognised by the European Union.
 This will make sure your organic certification is recognized.
 The European Commission’s Agriculture and Rural Development website provides a thorough explanation of import regulations and other related issues.

-Supplies from Vietnam increased slightly in terms of volume, at an annual rate of 1.2% between 2012 and 2016, but remained stable on average in terms of value.
-Supplies from Honduras decreased at an annual rate of 1.8% in volume in that same period, but decreased by 9.7% in terms of value.
+Supplies from Vietnam increased slightly in terms of volume, at an annual rate of 3.2% between 2013 and 2017, and they increased even more in terms of value (+8.7% annually).
+Supplies from Honduras increased at an annual rate of 4.5% in volume in that same period, while value increased by over 8% annually.

 - Identify your potential competitors and learn from them in terms of: Marketing (website, social media, trade fair participation), product characteristics (origin, quality) and value addition (certifications and processing techniques).
 Well- structured websites where you can learn from your competitors are, for example: O’Coffee (Brazil), Bourbon Specialty Coffees (Brazil) and La Meseta (Colombia).